 These foods provide bioavailable calcium and help you to feed your body naturally.
 So include in your daily diet almond, broccoli, kale, spinach and other green leafy vegetables.

-So if you are concerned about your calcium and high blood pressure include more calcium-rich foods in your diet along with Citracal Slow Release 1200, 1200 mg Calcium Citrate and Calcium Carbonate Blend with 1000 IU Vitamin D3, Bone Health Supplement for Adults, Once Daily Caplets, 80 Count as a supplement.
+If you are concerned about your calcium and high blood pressure include more calcium-rich foods in your diet along with Citracal Maximum, Highly Soluble, Easily Digested, 630 mg Calcium Citrate with 500 IU Vitamin D3, Bone Health Supplement for Adults, Caplets, 180 Count as a supplement.